EduardoGL31/TE2003B.551/Practica7/README.txt

-Contador ascendente y descendente en 4 digitos 7 segmentos con espejo a 8 LEDS
+4-digit 7-segment up/down counter with mirror with 8 LEDS